 Here’s how indoor water use breaks down:

 - Toilets (28 percent)

 - Showers and Baths (19 percent)

 That last number is surprising – it’s almost 10 gallons of water per person per day lost to leaky toilets and faucets.

 Conserving Water with Water-Efficient Toilets, Showerheads and More

 Fortunately, saving water around the house is easier today than ever before.
-Modern toilets, showers and faucets are designed to be more efficient and can save your household many gallons per day.
-For example, older toilets can use up to 6 gallons per flush, whereas newer low-flow (water-saving) toilets use from 1.6 to 3.5 gallons, and high-efficiency models even less.
+Newer (low-flow) toilets, showerheads and faucets are designed to be more efficient than older models and can save your household gallons every day.
+For example, older toilets use up to 7 gallons per flush, whereas low-flow toilets use 1.5 gallons or less.

-By taking simple steps to reduce your water use at home you can quickly be on your way to saving gallons − and dollars − every day!
-To find other ways to save water and energy visit the Water-saving Tips page.
+By taking simple steps to reduce your water use at home you can save gallons, energy and dollars every day!
+To find lots of ways to save water and energy visit the Water Saving Tips page.